Subscribe to stay on top of our latest content!

-Tracking the performance of your call centre can help your operation in many ways, from checking if lead conversion targets are being hit, to analysing individual progress to determine where improvements can be made.
+As a call centre manager, tracking the performance of your call centre can help your operation in many ways, from checking if lead conversion targets are being hit, to analysing individual agents' progress to determine where improvements can be made.

 So how should you track the performance of your staff and the leads that come into your call centre?
 We look at what to consider to get the most from your agents and your leads.

 When thinking about how you should track staff performance in your call centre, you should first think about your objectives, and what you want to track to meet those goals.
 For instance, do you want to track your: